Lyman A. Mills

 Lyman Allen Mills (February 25, 1841 – February 21, 1929) was an American politician who was the 68th Lieutenant Governor of Connecticut from 1899 to 1901.

+Biography

 Mills was born in Middlefield, Connecticut.
 He studied at the Durham Academy in Connecticut and the North Bridgewater Academy in Massachusetts.
 Mills was a businessman and cattle breeder.
 In 1895, He was a member of the Connecticut House of Representatives and served on the Finance Committee.